Baltimore could pay $40,000 to man shot by police officer

-BALTIMORE (AP) - Baltimore officials are weighing whether to pay $40,000 to an unarmed man who was shot by a police officer who is currently in prison for the shooting.
+BALTIMORE (AP) - Baltimore officials are expected to decide Wednesday whether to pay $40,000 to an unarmed man who was shot by a police officer who is currently in prison for the shooting.

-The Baltimore Sun reports the city’s spending board is expected to vote on the settlement Wednesday.
-Former Baltimore police officer Wesley Cagle was sentenced to 12 years in prison for shooting Michael Johansen in 2014.
-Officials say Johansen was lying on his back when Cagle stood over him and shot him.
-Cagle was convicted of assault and a weapons charge.
+The settlement is intended to release the city and police department from further liability if approved by the city’s Board of Estimates, the Baltimore Sun reported .

-The spending board’s agenda says Johansen has filed litigation against the city in federal and circuit courts.
+Former Baltimore police officer Wesley Cagle was sentenced to 12 years in prison for shooting burglary suspect Michael Johansen in 2014.

-The settlement is intended to release the city and police department from further liability if approved by the Baltimore City Board of Estimates.
+Cagle and other officers were responding to a commercial burglary when they encountered Johansen running from the building and shot him, prosecutors said.
+Johansen was lying in the building’s doorway when Cagle approached him and shot him once in the groin, prosecutors said.

 Information from: The Baltimore Sun, http://www.baltimoresun.com